seanfisk/python-project-template/README.rst

 .. image:: https://travis-ci.org/seanfisk/python-project-template.png
    :target: https://travis-ci.org/seanfisk/python-project-template

 This project provides a best-practices template Python project which integrates several different tools.
-It saves you work by setting up a number of things, including documentation, code checking, and unit test runners.
+It saves your work by setting up a number of things, including documentation, code checking, and unit test runners.

 As it is an all-in-one solution, the tools used are rather opinionated.
 They include: